 Disadvantages of anaerobic exercise:

-Aerobic exercises are can be rough on the bone’s joints, if you’re facing this issue then aerobic exercise to be a hard.
+02. Aerobic exercises can be rough on the bone’s joints, if you’re facing this issue then aerobic exercise can be hard.

 Does Aerobic Exercise Burn Belly Fat?